-Many consider alcoholism to be the worst of all addictions for a number of reasons.
+Many consider alcoholism, or alcohol use disorders (AUD), to be the worst of all addictions for a number of reasons.
 The most obvious reason is its availability; anyone who’s at or above the legal drinking age can buy and consume alcohol at his or her leisure.
 With so many people able to buy and keep alcohol on hand, it inevitably follows that a lot of adolescents and teens have fairly easy access to alcohol.

-However, the most significant reason why alcoholism is widely considered the worst addiction is due to the intense physical dependence an alcoholic’s body forms to the substance.
-After a prolonged period of severe alcoholism—which is typically used to indicate an alcoholic who drinks frequently and very heavily—a person could be so addicted to the substance that it would be dangerous for him or her to abruptly stop drinking alcohol.
+However, the most significant reason why alcoholism is widely considered the worst addiction is due to the intense physical dependence a person’s body forms to the substance.
+After a prolonged period of severe alcoholism—which is typically used to indicate a person who drinks frequently and very heavily—a person could be so addicted to the substance that it would be dangerous for him or her to abruptly stop drinking alcohol.

 The mind of an addicted is very complicated, having been warped by the disease that causes people to behave in ways that contradict their better judgments.
 In effect, the structural and functioning changes that addiction causes in the brain essentially block out a person’s survival instinct and aversion to behaving in ways that will bring them harm or repercussions.

 However, the addict him or herself doesn’t quite see it that way.
-Although chronic substance abuse is a behavior that the average person would recognize as being harmful, alcoholics typically deny that they’re unable to control their alcohol consumption.
-When someone accuses them of drinking too much or asks other probing questions, alcoholics becomes incredibly defensive, quickly justifying their alcohol consumption by insisting that they’re in control, they only drink to alleviate stress or help them to sleep, or that they’ve earned the right to have fun.
-Unfortunately, this defensiveness is a very common characteristic among alcoholics.
+Although chronic substance abuse is a behavior that the average person would recognize as being harmful, those who abuse alcohol typically deny that they’re unable to control their alcohol consumption.
+When someone accuses them of drinking too much or asks other probing questions, they can sometimes become incredibly defensive, quickly justifying their alcohol consumption by insisting that they’re in control, they only drink to alleviate stress or help them to sleep, or that they’ve earned the right to have fun.
+Unfortunately, this defensiveness is a very common characteristic among those who are struggling.

 Making Excuses To Drink

-As mentioned, when alcoholics are asked or confronted about their alcohol intake, they often become defensive or even aggressive as they make up excuses in an attempt to justify their drinking behavior.
-One of the most common ways that alcoholics try to rationalize their alcohol intake is by explaining that they need to drink in order to alleviate their stress.
+As mentioned, when people who have an AUD are asked or confronted about their alcohol intake, they often become defensive or even aggressive as they make up excuses in an attempt to justify their drinking behavior.
+One of the most common ways that they try to rationalize their alcohol intake is by explaining that they need to drink in order to alleviate their stress.
 However, the use of alcohol as a coping mechanism is also a major red flag for alcoholism.

 Another common excuse is the tendency to assert that they’re in control of their drinking behavior and that in the instances when they drink incredibly high volumes of alcohol, it wasn’t because they were out of control; rather, they claim that they consciously chose to drink that much.
-Additionally, an alcoholic often makes the claim that he or she has earned the right to drink, which often means that alcohol has become a reward for completing a day of work or getting the kids ready for school.
-Virtually anything even mildly strenuous is enough for an alcoholic to feel a sense of entitlement as if he or she has earned the right to drink.
+Additionally, the person with alcoholism often makes the claim that he or she has earned the right to drink, which often means that alcohol has become a reward for completing a day of work or getting the kids ready for school.
+Virtually anything even mildly strenuous is enough for them to feel a sense of entitlement as if he or she has earned the right to drink.

 Choosing Bad Or Inappropriate Times To Drink